This post may contain affiliate links, which come at no extra cost to you.

 You just gave birth, and in less than 24 hours more people than ever before have seen your naked-haven’t worked out in months-can’t see your toes because you’re so huge body.

-And if that’s not bad enough, now everyone you know is barging into your hospital room to see the baby just as you’re trying to figure this breastfeeding thing out.
+And if that’s not bad enough, now everyone you know is barging into your hospital room to see the baby just as you’re trying to figure out how to get your baby to latch.
 Your boobs will be seen by family, friends and complete strangers.
 And frankly, you won’t care.

 The Why is the Shower Pressure so High Phase